xkbeyer/CatchTestAdapter/README.md

 ### Settings

 You can configure the adapter by adding a `CatchAdapter` element to your .runsettings file.
+If you do not manually set a runsettings file from the Test menu in Visual Studio, this adapter will look for `*.runsettings` files from the solution directory and all its ancestors.
+Settings closer to the solution take precedence, lists are merged.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>